Flash memory

 silicon), but electrons cannot flow from source to drain because of the

 electron deficient, p-type material between them.
-But if we apply a
+If we apply a

 positive voltage to the transistor's two contacts, called the bitline